bassmanitram/actions-for-nautilus/README.md

 3. Restart the Nautilus (`nautilus -q`) if still seeing the options after uninstall.

 # Acknowledments
-The main acknowledgement is of [Christoforos Aslanov](https://github.com/chr314) whose [Nautilus Copy Path](https://github.com/chr314/nautilus-copy-path) provided the inspiration and template for my own extension, and whose project structure and installation procedure and doc I mercilessly ripped off :)
+The main acknowledgement is of [Christoforos Aslanov](https://github.com/chr314) whose [Nautilus Copy Path](https://github.com/chr314/nautilus-copy-path) extension provided the inspiration and template for my own extension, and whose project structure, installation procedure and doc I mercilessly ripped off :)